theNizo/installMicroG/README.md

 written by Nizo aka. the_Nizo

-How to install microG on Android Pie (9).
+How to install microG on Android Pie (9) manually.
 Any other version has not been tested
 ===

 ## This tutorial aims to show how to get a minimum setup without location services and similar.